UNFORGETTABLE, INSPIRATIONAL, INFORMATIVE

 Practical Art Teaching

 The ability to draw or paint the monuments encountered on the trip often leaves a lasting impression.
-Ann’s husband, the water colourist Hugh Buchanan, gives drawing and painting tuition to adults and older teenagers on the tour whilst Sarah Kettlewell is in charge of the younger children’s art courses.
-Please check individual courses for availabitlity of practical art teaching - not all courses offer this.
+Ann's husband, the water colourist Hugh Buchanan, gives masterclasses in drawing and watercolour.

 For more information on the prices, dates and availability of this year’s EAS Tours Abroad please browse the individual courses.